-Traditionally, a full bath consists of a bathtub, sink and toilet while a three-quarters bath consists of a sink, toilet and shower.
-Some individuals in the real estate industry also use the term "three-quarters bath" to mean a bathroom that can contain a sink, toilet and bathtub, leaving very little difference in the terms "three-quarters bath" and "full bath."
+Traditionally, a full bath consists of a bathtub, shower, sink, and toilet while a three-quarters bath consists of a sink, toilet, and shower, or occasionally, a sink, toilet and tub.
+Some people in the real estate industry also use the term "three-quarters bath" to mean a bathroom that can contain a sink, toilet and bathtub, leaving very little difference between the terms "three-quarters bath" and "full bath."

 A full bath is typically larger than a three-quarters bath.
-The full bath may or may not be the master bathroom but conventionally is larger than a three-quarters bath.
-Three-quarters baths typically consist of smaller square footage with little excess space.
+The full bathroom may or may not be the primary bathroom but conventionally is larger than a three-quarters bath.
+Three-quarter baths typically consist of smaller square footage with little excess space.
 A full bath can provide ample space that is unoccupied by fixtures.